Playersaturn0/GodotCustomLightingSystem/README.md

 ### 🎉 You're Done!
 Enjoy your custom 2D lighting system! ✨
 Feel free to adjust shader settings or scripts to fine-tune the lighting for your project.
+Also, to share and create tutorials based on this!

 ---